7 Best Sticky Note Apps for Mac in 2026 (Tested)

 Best for organized reference notes (no fullscreen need):

 SideNotes.
 Its folder system and slide-out panel are well-designed for desktop research workflows.
+Now a one-time purchase at $19.99.

 Best for clipboard-heavy workflows: